 Most of the major French clubs have some truly stunning and massive stadiums.
 The biggest by capacity is the Stade Velodrome, which belongs to the Olympique de Marseille and can hold upwards of 67,000 cheering fans.
 It is followed closely by Olympique Lyonnais' Parc Olympique Lyonnais which can accommodate 59,186 attendees.

 Perhaps unsurprisingly, the record for the highest stadium attendance during a Ligue 1 match was in the Stade Velodrome.
 An estimated 62,252 seats were taken during the 2017 game between Marseille and PSG.
 Nevertheless, this number is just a drop in the ocean compared to the millions who decided to watch live football on tv instead.

-Saint-Étienne holds the record for winning the competition the most times.
-It has 10 titles, with the latest win taking place during the 1980-1981 season.
+Saint-Étienne and PSG hold the record for winning the competition the most times.
+They both have 10 titles, with the latest win taking place during the 1980-1981 seasonfor Saint-Étienne.
 Marseille is next with nine victories, the latest happening in the 2009-2010 season.
-Outsiders Monaco have won the title eight times, as have Nantes, and current winners Paris Saint-Germain.
+Outsiders Monaco have won the title eight times, as have Nantes

 Paris Saint-Germain holds the record for most wins in one season, with 30 victories.
 The team also holds the record for most away wins in a season, with 15.
 At 28, Saint-Étienne holds the record for most consecutive victories, and the team also has the record for most home victories in a season, a total of 19.

 Many of the players of Ligue 1 have become international stardom thanks to their stellar performance and the fact that many people can watch live football on TV today.
 Mickaël Landreau is a much-loved player who has played with several teams, including Lille and Paris Saint-Germain.
 As a result, he has accumulated the highest number of appearances in Ligue 1, a total of 618.